 She pressed a finger into an ink stone embedded in the console, then dragged it across the scrolling paper map near it.
 The path she’d drawn at the beginning of the party faded, and the ferrier accepted the new one.
 The serpent turned as it continued wading through the treetops.
 She sighed.
 Sometimes the sea of leaves in the night wind was so beautiful that she forgot it was just a state park, just one little square the humans had almost randomly decided not to destroy.

 Back near the door everyone held onto something; the turn made the ferrier’s body temporarily rotate.
-When its segments were the most bent they could see through the glass membranes that were normally hidden.
+When its segments were the most bent they could see through the glass membranes between body segments that were normally hidden.
 Everybody else marveled at the canopy as well.

 “I’ve got everything I need now,” she said, staring out a membrane as it contracted and vanished under the metal and silky sinew.
 She reached up and touched her new longer earlobe, in the shape of a moth’s wing.
 It came with the other features standard to all Beezgalore fairies: iridescent irises, pearl nails, navel, and teeth, and four-bladed wings.
 “Humans are a lot less scary when they’re comfortable.”
 They laughed.
 “But you guys always make me tell you stuff!”